mcidclan/cloud-of-voxels/README.md

 cloud-of-voxels
 ===============

-This is a basic voxels to pixels rendering project,
+This is a basic voxels to pixels renderer project,

 using ray casting through an octree.